Mental health in the Philippines: Natural and environmental disasters

-Filipina migrant workers
+Migrant workers

 As of 2008, Filipino women (Filipinas) account for around 50 percent of the migrant workers.
 In 2009, about forty percent of the Filipinas who migrated were household service workers.
 Filipina domestic workers are most especially vulnerable to abusive working conditions because of their work's live-in nature.

 In a study published in 2011, interviewing 500 domestic workers who worked abroad about 55% experienced stress during their time abroad, with more than half also vulnerable to psycho-emotional symptoms during their stay abroad.
 Accordingly, the number of psycho-emotional symptoms decreased while in the Philippines compared to when they were abroad.
 It was the same trend among the psychological manifestations of stress.
 Only three percent sought the help of a mental health professional, with the majority opting to talk to a pastor instead about their psycho-social symptoms.

 Labor migration in the Philippines is based on a passive nature, with many seeking to work abroad to escape family division or economic failure.
 As a result, many perceive one's success as whether they are able to make a new life for themselves abroad.
 However, the lives they make for themselves abroad aren't always easy.
 Many face barriers and challenges such as language differences abroad and separation from loved ones.
 Migrant work also doesn't always ensure a rise in one's social standing.
 Women who work abroad face social decline in their careers, racial barriers, and gender limitations.
-Furthermore, Filpina migrant workers are often denied certain privileges granted to other citizens and workers, often facing exclusion and abuse.
+Furthermore, Filipina migrant workers are often denied certain privileges granted to other citizens and workers, often facing exclusion and abuse.
 For example, in Singapore, Filipinas are not protected by the Employer Act and are thus vulnerable to abuse by their employers, such as working longer hours and having to follow harsh regulations.

 These struggles are made even more evident in the lives of domestic workers and caregivers.
 Filipina migrant workers who take on jobs as caregivers face the challenges of developing emotional bonds with the children they care for.
 While such bond may fulfill recognition that these women seek in their jobs, they often suffer from deep emotional loss at job termination and detachment from their own families.
-The move of Filpina migrant workers also poses a challenge to their familial relations, especially between husband and wife.
+The move of Filipina migrant workers also poses a challenge to their familial relations, especially between husband and wife.
 These women often face anxiety out of fear that husbands are unable to perform their new role as both the father and mother at home.
 Husbands taking on the domestic role are often seen as a threat to their masculinity and often indulge in extramarital affairs or simply do not take on the duties of their new role.